dan-iam/jobcoin/README.md

 * persist all transactions e.g. FileSystem, mysql, etc.
     * perform final reconciliation on all transactions
 * replace FileSystem storage with key-value store e.g Redis, DynamoDB, etc.
-* move "publish" function to own service that can be scaled appropriately
+* integrate distributed queue for publishing
-    * separate services only concern would be to send transactions and handle any issues that arise e.g. handle retries
+    * "publish" function would not actually post transactions, but merely publish to queue where additional service would read from queue and handle publishing of transactions.
 * add command to create new jobcoins for an address
 * fix "bug" causing application to terminate on invalid commands
    * IMHO should be able to fork kotlinx-cli and augment outputAndTerminate function (https://github.com/Kotlin/kotlinx-cli/blob/c073cbd5bf43fddfbef9d7790c8e8a90d1781fae/core/commonMain/src/ArgParser.kt#L179-L181)